 According to Dr. Greg Reckamp, “This system is the best I’ve seen for organization and speed of getting to the documents.”

 In addition, “As healthcare changes and progresses, so do our needs,” said Stevens.
 “KSB foresees regional, if not national, health information cooperatives that will allow hospitals to share information on patients to improve the quality of the care provided.
-The flexibility RJS has given us with WebDocs allows us to realize these goals.”
+The flexibility HelpSystems has given us with Webdocs allows us to realize these goals.”